avanwouwe/citadel-browser-agent/README.md

 ## Frequently Asked Questions

 ### who is Citadel meant for?
 The design objective of Citadel is to allow a CISO or a CIO to secure staff laptops, increase situational awareness and allow DFIR.
-Theoretically end-users can decide by themselves to install the extension to benefit from the blacklist functionality, but logging won't work unless Native Messaging components are also installed ([macOS](/doc/macos.md) / [Windows](/doc/windows.md)).
+Citadel does check for injection vulnerabilities but competent adversarial users or sites may be able to render compliance verifications ineffective.

 ### what about the privacy of my staff?
 Citadel has privacy-preserving defaults and allows you to reinforce (or reduce) this protection using the configuration.
 By default: